 This depends largely on your underlying conviction.
 For offenders convicted of a Class A felony in Washington, or an offender with a federal or out-of-state conviction, the duty to register continues indefinitely.

 A person convicted of a Class B felony in Washington, who does not have any prior convictions for a sex offense, must register for fifteen years after the last date of release from confinement (so long as the person has not been convicted of a disqualifying offense during that fifteen years).

 For a Class C Washington felony conviction, where the person does not have one or more prior convictions for a sex offense, the duty to register ends ten years after the last date of release from confinement (if the person has not been convicted of a disqualifying offense during those ten years).

 The provisions of the federal Jacob Wetterling Act, however, created lifetime registration for a many (perhaps most) sex offenses committed by adults after July 22, 2001.
 Washington has adopted these provisions into state law, and this law may affect whether you are required to register for life.

-If you are unsure about your legal obligations to register in Washington and would like help complying with them, please contact the Marshall Defense Firm for further guidance.
+If you are unsure about your legal obligations to register in Washington and would like help complying with them, please contact us at 206.202.1633 or firstname.lastname@example.org for further guidance.